probmods/chapters/conditioning.md

         )
         ~~~~

+        Note that you don't need to explicitly use `hist` or `repeat` here.
+In cosh, function calls directly correspond to *distributions* and histograms are built for you automatically (whereas in webchurch, function calls correspond only to *samples* and you have to build the data for histograms manually.)

     C) What does the `my-list-index` function do?
 What would happen if you ran `(my-list-index 'mango '(apple banana) 1)`?

     D) What does the `multinomial` function do?
 Use `multinomial` to express this distribution: